Orthogonal Multiple Access with Correlated Sources: Feasible Region and Pragmatic Schemes: Performance Evaluation

 \section{Performance Evaluation}

-In the presence of SCCCs, we assume that the transmitters use identical rate-$1/2$ linear codes, consisting of the cascade of an outer convolutional code (CC), a bit interleaver, and an inner CC~\cite{BeDiMoPo98b}.
-This code structure has been shown to guarantee a very good performance in a classical AWGN scenario~\cite{DiDoMcPo95,BeMo96,BeDiMoPo98b}.
-Moreover, as already observed in~\cite{GaZhZh07}, our results confirm that, for balanced channels, the type of turbo-like channel code used at the sources is not critical, since channel codes which perform well in the AWGN case without correlation are also good in the presence of correlation.
-On the other hand, in the unbalanced case, i.e., when the SNRs in the two channels are different, different channel coding strategies may entail better performance.
-Therefore, the design of good channel codes, which allow to approach the theoretical performance limits, is of interest.
-A possible example of good coding scheme was originally presented in~\cite{AbFeMa11} and is specified by the following generators:
+We now evaluate the performance, in terms of achievable rate and bit error rate (BER), considering various pragmatic SCCC schemes.
+In particular, we assume that the transmitters use identical rate-$1/2$ linear codes, consisting of the cascade of an outer convolutional code (CC), a bit interleaver, and an inner CC~\cite{BeDiMoPo98b}.
+This code structure has been shown to guarantee a very good performance in a classical AWGN scenario~\cite{BeMo96,BeDiMoPo98b}.
+Moreover, as already observed in~\cite{GaZhZh07}, our results confirm that, for \emph{balanced} channels, SCCCs designed for the single-user AWGN scenario (i.e., without a priori information) work well also in the presence of correlation (i.e., with a priori information in a JCD scheme).
+However, the performance is still far from the capacity limit and further optimization is needed.
+On the other hand, in the \emph{unbalanced} case, i.e., when the SNRs in the channels are unequal, different channel coding strategies may entail better performance.
+Therefore, the design of good SCCCs, which allow to approach the theoretical performance limits, is of interest.

+A possible example of an SCCC which works very well in the unbalanced regime was originally presented in~\cite{AbFeMa11} (on the basis of the guidelines given in~\cite{AbFe11}) and is characterized by the following generators: